elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We should consider a Function Declaration syntax first, and it gives us more freedom in organizing our code, and we can call it when it initializes.
-A function expression gets used when a function declaration does not suit our needs or needs a conditional declaration.</div><br />
+  <div><strong>Interview Response:</strong> We should consider a Function Declaration syntax first because it gives us more freedom in organizing our code, and we can call it when it initializes.
+We use function expression when a function declaration does not suit our needs or needs a conditional declaration.</div><br />
   <div><strong>Technical Response:</strong> When we need to declare a function, the first thing to examine is the Function Declaration syntax.
 It allows us to structure our code more freely because we may call such functions before they are declared.<br /><br />
 That's also better for readability because function f(...); is more straightforward to find in the code than let f = function(...);.
 Function declarations are more visually appealing.<br /><br />
 ...However, if a Function Declaration is not appropriate for whatever reason, or if a conditional declaration is required, a Function Expression should be utilized.